Altcoins Are Better Than Bitcoin

 Is Ethereum a competitor to Bitcoin?

 Not in the way the question implies.
 Ethereum is a programmable platform designed to run applications.
-Bitcoin is a monetary network designed to transfer and store value without institutional trust.
+Bitcoin is a monetary network designed to transfer and store value without having to trust a bank or government to stand behind it.
 They optimize for different outcomes.
-Ethereum does not enforce a permanent fixed supply cap comparable to Bitcoin’s 21 million limit; Bitcoin’s cap has not changed since launch.
+Ethereum does not enforce a permanent fixed supply cap comparable to Bitcoin’s 21 million limit.
+Bitcoin’s cap has not changed since launch.
 These are different instruments built for different purposes.

 What does decentralization actually mean for a blockchain network?

 In practical terms, it means no single party can change the rules, freeze funds, or shut the network down.
 Bitcoin has no founder, no foundation, and no development team with authority to override the protocol.
-Most altcoins have identifiable controlling entities (founders, companies, or governance bodies) that can and do make decisions about the network’s direction.
+Most altcoins do.
+Those entities can and do make decisions about the network’s direction.
 That is not a flaw.
 It is a trade-off.

 New to Bitcoin?
 Start With the Myths Series.